NilsLeo/Commercial-Brand-Differentiating-Message-Analysis/README.md

   <img src="./images/SuperBowl.png" alt="Super Bowl" width="300"/>
 </div>

 This University Project aims to provide a Framework which can be used to analyse a commercial and identify whether or not this commercial contains a Brand Differentiating Message (BDM).
-[This Spreadsheet](BDM.xlsx) contains a list of Superbowl Ads which are labeled with either 1 (BDM) or 0 (No BDM) by the marketing faculty of my University.
+[This Spreadsheet](./app/BDM.xlsx) contains a list of Superbowl Ads which are labeled with either 1 (BDM) or 0 (No BDM) by the marketing faculty of my University.
 Due to limitations in Data Quality (Subjectivity, Binary Classification) and Quantity (only a few hundred ads, class imbalance), this project should be considered as more of a conceptual approach, rather than a model with a high accuracy.

+Due to the small number of Ads, we used a machine learning approach, with manually engineered features, rather than just passing text through to a neural network.

 ## CRISP-DM

 This Project is structured using the CRISP-DM Framework

-### 1 Business Understanding
-### 2 Data Understanding
+### Data Understanding
 [Jupyter Notebook](<./app/2 - Data Understanding.ipynb>)
-### 3 Data Preparation, 4 Modeling, 5 Evaluation
+### Data Preparation, Modeling, Evaluation
 [Jupyter Notebook](<./app/3-5 Data Preparation, Modeling, Evaluation.ipynb>)
-### 6 Deployment
+### Deployment
 [Webapp](<./app/6 Deployment.py>)

-Due to the small number of Ads, we used a machine learning approach, with manually engineered features, rather than just passing text through to a neural network.

 ## Table of Contents
 - [Getting Started](#getting-started)